andreihortopan/fpaanp/README.md

 - `index` connects to the ReactDOM, rendering `App`.
 - `App` renders the following:
-    - `Menu` is the hamburger menu, which contains the logo and five of the menu options, two of which contain submenus.
+    - `Menu` is the hamburger menu.
     - `GraphMenu` is the left menu, which contains the Data & Resources panel.
 This option includes customization options (data fields (multiple dropdown menus - `Select`) and a display field (the five icons)); the selections made here change the data based on which `Canvas` renders other components.
     - `Canvas` represents the main part of the page, displaying the chosen data in a certain format (default is: all data on a `RomaniaMap`).
 Other display options are: `BarChartView` and `TableView`.
-It manages data, by first sending it to `GraphMenu`, which returns a filtered version of it, and then passing it to the other components (`RomaniaMap`, `TableView`, `BarChartView`).
+It manages data, first by sending it to `GraphMenu`, which returns a filtered version of it, and then passing it to the other components (`RomaniaMap`, `TableView`, `BarChartView`).

 ## Current bugs